Skip to content

 • Electrical insulation, abrasion wear resistance, and corrosion protection.

-• Resistance to abrasion, though this works best when unsealed.
+• Abrasion resistance, though this works best when unsealed.

 • Withstands corrosion, especially when sealed.